-Hope in Tottenham reaches into communities that have previously generated negative headlines.
+Hope in Haringey reaches into communities that have previously generated negative headlines.
 Today, we seek to put in place appropriate and dynamic programmes that are appropriate for the environment in which they are based.
 In the past, community initiatives were sometimes started by groups and organisations that weren’t based in the area.
 Hope in Tottenham is locally based, managed and organised by staff and volunteers from the area with Director Rev. John Wood MBE.

 A typical part of our work is showcased in our 2019 and 2021 ‘Youth Summit’ videos.

 Currently the main priorities for Hope in Tottenham are;